-Non-existing objects only - If the object already exists with the same name as the object in the file, it is not imported.
-If the object doesn't exist, it is created and imported.
+Non-existing objects only - If the object already exists with the same name as the object name in the file, then it is not imported.
+If the object does not exist, then it is created and imported.
 Subobjects are imported.

-Overwrite - If the object doesn't exist (its name and type is the same as the objects in the disk file), it is imported.
-If it doesn't exist, it is created and imported.
+Overwrite - If the object exists (its name and type is the same as the objects in the disk file), then it is imported.
+If the object does not exist, then it is created and imported.

 Create always new objects - Import always to newly created objects.

-Create always new objects with new names - Import alway to newly created objects with newly generated names.
-If subobjects don't exist, they are created and then imported.
+Create always new objects with new names - Import always to newly created objects with newly generated names.
+If subobjects don't exist, then they are created and then imported.

-Remove and create new objects - If the object doesn't exist, delete it first, then create a new one and import it.
-If it doesn't exist, create and import it.
+Remove and create new objects - If the object exists, then delete it first, create a new one and import it.
+If the object does not exist, then create and import it.

-Remove objects - Remove objects and its subobjects
+Remove objects - Remove object and its subobjects

 Do not import - It does not import.